ascend4/ascend4/A4SQP.md

 use it directly for the SQP subproblem because the SQP QP is rebuilt from a linearization at each iterate.

-### New Pieces Needed For HiGHS QP
+### Current HiGHS QP Layer

-A4SQP needs a new QP assembly layer.
-This layer should build a convex QP in HiGHS terms from the current SQP iterate:
+The A4SQP QP assembly layer builds a convex QP in HiGHS terms from the current SQP iterate:

 - step variables `p`, not just absolute model variables `x`;
-- optional elastic variables for lower and upper row violations;
+- lower and upper elastic variables for each relation row;
 - linearized relation matrix `J_r(x_k)`;
 - linearized row bounds `r_L - r(x_k)` and `r_U - r(x_k)`;
 - step bounds `x_L - x_k <= p <= x_U - x_k`;
 - QP linear objective `grad f(x_k)^T p`;
-- QP Hessian `B_k`, initially diagonal, BFGS, or limited-memory-derived;
+- QP Hessian `B_k`, from BFGS, exact objective curvature, or sparse exact Lagrangian curvature depending on the `hessian` mode;
 - elastic penalties in the linear objective;
-- optional trust-region or maximum-step bounds;
+- scaled box trust-region bounds for constrained problems;
 - mapping from QP columns back to ASCEND variables and elastic rows;
 - mapping from QP rows back to ASCEND relations;
-- extraction of QP primal step, row duals, bound duals, and elastic values.
+- extraction of QP primal step, row duals, column duals, and elastic values.

-The QP layer also needs to handle solver mechanics:
+The QP layer also handles solver mechanics:

-- create and destroy a HiGHS model for each SQP iteration, or efficiently update an existing model if the HiGHS API makes that worthwhile;
+- create and destroy a HiGHS model for each SQP iteration;
-- pass Hessian data to HiGHS in the format required by its QP interface;
+- pass lower-triangular Hessian data to HiGHS in sparse column form;
-- ensure the Hessian supplied to HiGHS is positive semidefinite or regularized;
+- regularize the Hessian to a convex QP model before assembly;
 - configure HiGHS for continuous convex QP, not LP/MIP;
 - capture QP statuses separately from outer SQP statuses;
-- decide whether and how HiGHS QP warm-start state can be reused.
+- report enough failing QP data for small subproblems to diagnose bad bounds, bad rows, or poor Hessian/linearization state.

+The main remaining HiGHS backend questions are performance and warm start: whether model updates or QP basis/active-set reuse can pay off after the SQP behaviour is more stable.

-### New Pieces Needed For SQP
+### Current SQP Layer

-The main A4SQP work is the SQP algorithm around the QP solver:
+The current SQP algorithm around the QP solver includes:

 - SQP iteration driver;
-- convergence tests for feasibility, stationarity, complementarity, step size, and objective/merit progress;
+- convergence tests for scaled feasibility, projected gradient/stationarity proxy for optimization problems, step size, and iteration limits;
-- elastic penalty update strategy;
+- fixed global elastic penalty parameter;
 - L1 merit-function line search;
 - step acceptance and rollback into ASCEND variables;
-- BFGS or limited-memory BFGS update;
+- dense damped BFGS update for the default step Hessian;
+- explicit exact objective and constrained exact-Lagrangian Hessian modes;
 - Hessian regularization;
-- restoration or least-infeasible behavior when progress stalls;
-- warm-start storage and invalidation;
+- trust-region shrink/grow logic for constrained QP retries;
-- diagnostic accumulation for rows, variables, active bounds, elastic rows, and failed QP subproblems.
+- diagnostic accumulation for rows, variables, active bounds, elastic rows, trust ratio, line search, and failed QP subproblems.

-This algorithmic layer should not depend directly on `slv_system_t`.
-It should depend on the A4SQP problem view.
-The ASCEND client and future IPOPT-like C ABI should both be able to populate that view.
+The current implementation still lives mostly in `a4sqp.c`, with support code in the view, scaling, diagnostics, and QP backend modules.
+A future cleanup should split the SQP core, merit/line-search code, BFGS code, and exact Hessian support into smaller files once the algorithmic boundary is stable.
+Restoration, adaptive elastic penalties, richer warm starts, and a standalone ABI remain future work.

 ### Extra ASCEND-Specific Value